 What Are The Ethical Responsibilities of Boards?

 Are you contemplating joining a Board?
 Perhaps you’re taking up your first board role this year.
-Or are you an old hand, and member of many?
-Board membership can be prestigious, and a chance to support an organisation you believe in.
-By lending your experience and wisdom you can make a significant impact.
+Or you may be an experienced Director, looking to refresh and stretch your leadership capacity.
+Board membership can be prestigious.
+Your experience and wisdom can have a significant impact.
 It can be professionally and personally satisfying.
 It can also be a risk to your reputation and legacy if that Board or organisation misbehaves.

 Diversity and innovation

 What do you do to encourage innovation?
 It begins with the courage and willingness to think differently.
 That begins at the board and C-suite levels.
 When leadership is thinking differently, they will challenge others in the company to do the same.
 “If you’re a member of a board or a CEO or executive and you don’t take notice of what this report is telling you, then you are not meeting your obligation to your shareholders or your owners.”
 Workplace Gender Equality Agency director Libby Lyons says while the headline data from their study concerned gender – for instance, that companies who appoint a female CEO increase their market value by nearly $80 million – the principle demonstrated was about diversity, and leadership in organisations reflecting the community.
 “The strength of this research, the strength of this information … shows that if you improve your diversity you get better results,” she said.
 Click here to read the full article from the ABC.